Second or Subsequent Resident Visa

 Arriving in New Zealand

-You can be refused entry permission if:
+You can be refused entry permission if you:

-• you do not meet our character requirements
+• do not meet our character requirements

-If you are refused entry to New Zealand
+While you are in New Zealand

 Travel

-If you were eligible for a Permanent Resident Visa when your Resident Visa expired, your travel conditions will be valid for 24 months from the date your visa expired.
+If you were eligible for a Permanent Resident Visa when your resident visa expired, your travel conditions will be valid for 24 months from the date your visa expired.

 Keep your visa in a valid passport